Ask a traveler about the country of Laos, and undoubtedly one of the first words emitted will be somewhere along the lines of relaxation.

 - Entrance to UNESCO World Heritage temple of Wat Phu: $4 (35,000 Kip)

 - Access on Don Khon island (to see the waterfall): $3 (26,000 Kip)

 Overall Cost of Travel in Laos

-Laos is a country that is so chilled out, that if you would like to follow in the lifestyle and just chill out, it's possible to do it for around $10 per day (or a little less) at the minimum.
+Laos is a country so laid back, if you'd like to follow their lifestyle and just chill out, it's possible to see it for about $10 per day (or a little less).

 I spent about $10 – $15 (80,000 to 120,000 Kip) per day, seeing plenty of things!